 On July 31, the day Berlin scrapped its extradition deal with Hong Kong, the city’s police announced a list of six democracy activists, including Wong, wanted on suspicion of breaching the security law.

-“But rather, issuing the list of wanted persons is aimed at deterring overseas Hongkongers and mainland Chinese from connecting with people like me,” said Wong, adding that many dissidents and activists had sought to muster their ranks and recruit new members overseas after disbanding their local political groups before the national security law kicked in.
+“But rather, issuing the list of wanted persons is aimed at deterring overseas Hongkongers and mainland Chinese from connecting with people like me,” said Wong, adding that many dissidents and activists had sought to muster their ranks and recruit new members overseas after disbanding their local political groups in Hong Kong before the national security law kicked in this summer.

 Wong also revealed on social media that he had met Simon Cheng, a former employee of London’s Consulate-General in Hong Kong who was detained for weeks by mainland authorities in Shenzhen during the height of last year’s unrest that crippled Hong Kong.
 Cheng has also been granted asylum status by London and is wanted by Hong Kong’s police.